 Whether we notice it or not, strenuous exercise changes the way we breathe.
 When completing a demanding physical activity, most people start breathing through their mouths.
 This means air is getting to your airways and lungs without passing through your nose first.
 Some patients have exercise-induced asthma, meaning their symptoms are exclusively triggered by exercise.

 Similar to seasonal allergies, asthma may be aggravated by environmental substances known as allergens.
-While regular cleaning may sufficiently manage indoor allergens, patients may have less control over larger problems.
-These may include the air pollution in the city where you live, or the conditions at your place of employment.
+While regular cleaning may sufficiently manage indoor allergens, patients may have less control over larger irritants.
+These may include the level of air pollution where you live, or the conditions at your place of employment.

 An allergic reaction may trigger an asthma attack, as well as typical allergy symptoms, in patients with allergy-induced asthma.
-Identifying and avoiding triggers, within reason, is a key step in managing this type of asthma.
+Identifying and avoiding triggers is key when managing this type of asthma.

 Is There a Cure for Asthma?

-Many asthma patients use inhalers, small devices that allow them to breathe in anti-inflammatory medication during an attack.
-These substances are able to relax the muscles surrounding the lungs, opening a patient’s airways, and making it easier to breathe.
+Many people use inhalers— small, portable medical devices that deliver an anti-inflammatory medication to the lungs during an attack.
+These substances are able to relax the muscles surrounding the lungs to open the airways, making it easier to breathe.

 Find a Pulmonologist Near You